 Length

-Belt length varies widely – from 71 cm (28″) and below for some of the shortest women’s and unisex designs to 140 cm and above for some men’s belts.
+Belt length varies widely – from 71 cm (28″) and below for some of the shortest women’s and unisex designs to 153 cm (60″) and above for some men’s belts.
 The belt should always be the length that allows it to fit well without being too long.
-Buying a belt that is too long isn’t the smartest thing in the world.
-Do it only if it’s crafted from a trimmable material (nylon, polyester, etc.) that can be cut to length with a heated cutting tool such as a knife/pair of scissors.
+It’s not advisable to purchase a belt that is excessively long unless it is made of a material that can be trimmed down to fit properly.
+Materials like nylon and polyester can be cut to length using heated cutting tools such as scissors or a knife.

-You may also wish to look for a belt with a micro-adjustable belt buckle like the Arcade Ranger because such models allow for flexibility to fit better in many situations as you can use them even if you put on/lose weight.
-Generally, wearing a too-long belt is neither very comfortable nor very aesthetical.
-Wondering what’s the right length for a belt?
-As a rule, look for one with a length of around 15-20 cm more than the waistband.
+You may also wish to look for a belt with a micro-adjustable belt buckle like the Arcade Adventure Slim because such models allow for flexibility to fit better in many situations as you can use them even if you put on/lose weight.
+Wearing a belt that’s too long is not only uncomfortable but also unflattering.
+If you’re unsure about the right length, a good rule of thumb is to choose a belt that’s around 15-20 cm longer than your waistband.
+This way, you’ll have enough room to fasten the belt without too much excess hanging off.

 Width

 The range of the width is much narrower than the range of the length available.
-The two graphs below show the width in cm and inches of the twelve models discussed here.
-Only two belts have a width of at least 4 cm (1.58″) – Fjallraven Singi 4cm and the widest design – the Stealth Belt by Sitka Gear with its 4.13 cm (1.625″).
+The two graphs below show the width in cm and inches of the fifteen models discussed here.
+None of the belts has a width of more than 3.81 cm (1.5″).
 Generally, wider belts cannot be used with as many different models of pants and shorts as the narrower options.
 However, they fit better and are more comfortable when wearing trousers with wider belt loops.
-Narrower belts such as the Arcade Midnight Adventure Slim are recommended for models with narrower belt loops.
-The width of the majority of belts is 3.75-3.8 cm (1.5″) – a more universal width allowing the belt to fit a range of trousers and shorts for various activities.
+Narrower belts such as the Thomas Bates Hiker are recommended for models with narrower belt loops.
+The width of the majority of belts is 3.75-3.81 cm (1.5″) – a more universal width allowing the belt to fit a range of trousers and shorts for various activities.

 Graph 1: Hiking belt width comparison (in cm)